panqec/panqec/README.md

 The `--trials` flag is the number of Monte Carlo runs.
 `$START` is the index to start.
 `$N_RUNS` is hte number of indices to run.

+# Statistical Mechanics Markov Chain Monte Carlo
+This package now also includes classes for dealing with classical statistical mechanics models which have a correspondence with quantum error correcting codes on lattices.
+They are implemented in an object-oriented manner.